MartinR2345/MiniComplianceProgram/README.md

  If Yes, then choose Implemented <br>
  If No, then choose either Partially or Missing <br>

- Basically, I thought of this as a mini risk assessment.
-Instead of picking randomly, I remind myself that this should be logical so for each control, I assigned either implemented (fully operational), partially implemented (informal or incomplete), missing (no process yet) for the Current Status.
+ Basically, instead of picking randomly, I remind myself that this should be logical so for each control, I assigned either implemented (fully operational), partially implemented (informal or incomplete), missing (no process yet) for the Current Status.

  <p align="center">
  <img src="https://i.imgur.com/umCvw0w.png" height="80%" width="80%" alt="twentyControls"/> <br>